Lab photo, September 2023

 For more information:

-Primate immune genetics and genomics
+Primate immune genomics

 Macaque monkeys are widely used in biomedical research.
 A major research emphasis in our lab is understanding how macaque genetics influence susceptibility and resistance to infectious diseases as well as transplant rejection.
 We are particularly interested in the major histocompatibility complex (MHC), a cluster of genes that bind and present peptides to T cells.
 We are also characterizing variation in other macaque immune gene families, such as the killer immunoglobulin receptors (KIR) and FC gamma receptors.
-We are currently using ultra-long Oxford Nanopore sequencing and Pacific Biosciences HiFi sequencing to create exceptionally high quality genomes from Mauritian macaques with restricted genetic diversity.

 For more information: